Capillary/api-documentation/source/includes/_userGroup.md

 ## Join User Group (OTP Based)

 Lets you add user to an existing group upon OTP validation.
-This works if OTP is enabled for the organization.
-For this `v2/otp/generate` will be made internally.
-You also need to call the `v2/otp/validate` to validate the OTP.
+For this, you need to issue OTP through `v2/otp/generate` and validate it using `v2/otp/validate` APIs.
+Once the OTP is validated, the user join will be confirmed.

 > Sample Request